G.A.R. Post: John Buford Post #89 Everett, WA

 Highest Rank: Pvt.

-Army behind him John apparently settled in Rockland, Chickasaw Co., IA and shortly thereafter -either in 1865 or '66 - married Phoebe C. Ellarson (b.
+Army behind him John apparently settled in Rockland, Chickasaw Co., IA and, shortly thereafter -either in 1865 or '66 - married Phoebe C. Ellarson (b.
 1844).
-Phoebe bore him one child, Eva (b.
-1867, IA) before her death on 2/27/68.
-She was buried in the Greenwood Cemetery, Nashusa, IA.
+Phoebe bore him a daughter, Eva, (b.
+1867, IA) before her death on 2/27/68 in Nashua, Iowa.
+She was/is buried in Nashua’s Greenwood Cemetery.

-In 1870 the Babcock’s,- John, Fynett, and Fynett’s year old son Frederick M. House, three year old son Chauncy House and John's three year old daughter, Eva Babcock - moved to Chickasaw County, IA.
-There, in 1872 John and Fynett’s first child, Ella was born.
+In 1870 the Babcock’s,- John, Fynette, and Fynette’s year old son Frederick M. House, three year old son Chauncy House and John's three year old daughter, Eva Babcock - moved to Chickasaw County, IA.
+There, in 1872 John and Fynette’s first child, Ella was born.
 The union would ultimately produce two additional children: Lenora "Nora" (b.
 1879 KS) and Frank (b.
 4/1884 KS).

 As can be seen from the birth information above, at some time in the 1870s the Babcock’s removed from Iowa to Kansas.
 The 1880 census noted their place of residence as Sumner Twp.
 Osborne Co.